 Lt.
 Governor Herschel Gorham, Cheyenne/Arapaho Tribes

 The second panel brought together five tribal leaders to discuss the enduring impact of self-determination on healthcare, education and economic opportunities in Oklahoma today.
-The panelists noted how the tribes had an ally in President Nixon and how his Special Message to Congress on Indian Affairs on July 8, 1970 made the historic shift from termination to self-determination that brought about lasting change in Indian policy.
+The panelists noted how the tribes had an ally in President Nixon and how his Special Message to Congress on Indian Affairs on July 8, 1970 made the historic shift to self-determination that brought about lasting change in Indian policy.